espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

    Note:

-   - After the ESP32 Bluetooth LE client enables Bluetooth LE SPP, data received from serial port will be transmitted to the Bluetooth LE server directly.
+   - After the {IDF_TARGET_NAME} Bluetooth LE client enables Bluetooth LE SPP, data received from serial port will be transmitted to the Bluetooth LE server directly.

-#.
-ESP32 Bluetooth LE server Configures Bluetooth LE SPP.
+#. {IDF_TARGET_NAME} Bluetooth LE server Configures Bluetooth LE SPP.

    Set a characteristic that supports notification or indication to TX channel for sending data.
 Set another characteristic that enables writing permission to RX channel for receiving data.